johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 globals.h, or your new abbreviations won't be used.

 Very recently, interest in the algorithmics of the problem have led to the creation of tools to compute even better abbreviations.
-[Matthew Russotto's program](https://gitlab.com/russotto/zilabbrs) and [Henrik Åsman's program](https://github.com/heasm66/ZAbbrevMaker) both aim to compute 96 abbreviations on a ZIL game; their algorithms are efficient and written in C. A slightly less efficient solution [in Python, written by Hugo Labrande](https://github.com/hlabrand/retro-scripts), can output any number of abbreviations in Inform's expected format.
-In any case, for each of these, you need to generate the gametext of your game (-r switch), then cut out the abbrevations and the vocabulary table, then feed it to them - although Labrande's script is also compatible with Inform 6's newest gametext format, introduced in version 6.35.
+[Henrik Åsman's program](https://github.com/heasm66/ZAbbrevMaker) and [Matthew Russotto's program](https://gitlab.com/russotto/zilabbrs) aim to compute 96 abbreviations with efficient implementations; a slightly less efficient program [in Python is the one written by Hugo Labrande](https://github.com/hlabrand/retro-scripts).
+Both Åsman's and Labrande's programs can output any number of abbreviations in Inform's expected format and can handle Inform 6's newest gametext format, introduced in version 6.35.

 Starting with Inform 6.35, you can declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX_ABBREVS to